sassoftware/ci360-extensions/README.md

 ## Overview
-SAS CI360 Connector Framework and Agent SDK provide infrastructure to integrate CI360 applications with other applications.
+SAS CI360 Connector Framework and Agent SDK provide infrastructure to integrate SAS Customer Intelligence 360 (CI360) with other applications.
 This repository contains a number of connectors and agents that are ready to be used to enhance the capabilities of CI360 and connect to 3rd party services.
 In addition, there are other integration assets included as well.
 All integration assets included in this repository are listed below, with short description.
 Details about each are included within specific sub-folders.

 ## Table of Contents